What classes can I attend?

-Before you can attend our Pole Dance, Open Practice or Level 2 sessions, we ask that you first complete a Beginners Pole Fitness course (either with us or elsewhere).
+Before you can attend our Self Practice, Tuesday Pole Choreo or Level 2 sessions, we ask that you first complete a Level 1 Pole Fitness course (either with us or elsewhere).
 This is to ensure that you are familiar with the fundamentals before we try and build upon them, to help you progress safely.

-However, our Level 1 course, One-to-Ones and Group Privates are open to all.
+However, our Level 1 course, plus the Intro to Pole Dance, Mixed Ability 1-3, Daytime Fayetime and Mum & Little One classes are open to all.

 If you’d like a chat about what class would be most suitable for you, please just get in touch 🙂

 Level 1 Pole Fitness

 During our 6 week course, you will be introduced to a range of basic grips and spins, as well as climbing and sitting.
 You will be guided by your instructor on how to perform these moves with correct form and posture in order to help prevent injuries.
 You will work on some pretty shapes and will begin to connect the moves you have learned into short sequences.
 On completion of the course you will receive a certificate of achievement and can move onto our other classes!

 Pre-requisites: You must have completed a Level 1 course, either with us or elsewhere

 During our Level 2 classes, you will build upon the skills you learnt during the Level 1 course, working on some conditioning each week to develop your strength and grip.
 Your instructor will teach you some new poses and some longer spin sequences and will start preparing you to safely invert (go upside down).
 You will soon be taking things up the pole and starting to reach for the stars!

 Level 3 & 4 Pole Fitness

 Pre-requisites: You must be able to comfortably invert and perform skills such as leg hangs, laybacks and preps for arms only moves